Modi govt indulging in 'financial terrorism' to cripple principal oppn party before polls: Cong | Politics

 - India

-The Congress on Thursday accused the Centre of indulging in ''tax terrorism'' against it and alleged that the government ''looted'' over Rs 65 crore from its accounts to financially cripple the principal opposition party ahead of Lok Sabha polls.
+The Congress on Thursday accused the Centre of indulging in ''tax terrorism'' against it and alleged that the government ''looted'' more than Rs 65 crore from its accounts to financially cripple the principal opposition party ahead of Lok Sabha polls.

 The Congress also alleged that the BJP was attempting to ''murder democracy'' and drag the country to a ''dictatorship raj''.